 9-10-14.
 The Except as otherwise provided in this section, the city manager and every officer of the first or second class municipality, whether appointed by the manager or the governing body, shall furnish a bond to the municipality in such the form and in such amount as may be required by the governing body.
 Such The bond shall must be approved by the governing body and be filed with the auditor finance officer.
+An individual
-An individual bond is not required, provided the municipality has blanket coverage pursuant to § 3-5-14.

-- 9-10-15.
-The city manager shall have the following further powers and duties: - 19 (1) He shall seeSee that the municipal laws and, ordinances, and resolutions are enforced; - 21 (2) He shall supervise Supervise the administration of the affairs of the first or second class municipality; - (3) He shall make such Make recommendations to the governing body concerning the affairs of the first or second class municipality as may seem to him desirable prudent; - 26 (4) He shall keepKeep the governing body advised of the financial condition and future 27 needs of the first or second class municipality; - 28 (5) He shall prepare Prepare and submit to the governing body an annual budget-not 29 later than August first of each year on a date determined by the governing body 30 pursuant to §§ 9-21-34 and 9-21-34.1; - (6) He shall seeSee that all terms and conditions imposed in favor of the first or second class municipality or its inhabitants in any contract or franchise to which the municipality is a party are faithfully kept and performed;

-1 (7) Except when the governing body may be considering his removal the manager shall 2 beBe entitled to be present and take part in discussions at all meetings of such the 3 governing body and its committees, and to take part in their discussions except 4 when the governing body is considering removal of the manager; 5 (8) He shall signSign all warrants for the payment of money, and the same shall which 6 warrants: 7 (a) Must be countersigned by the auditor finance officer, but no warrant shall; 8 and 9 (b) May not be issued until the claim-therefor has been approved by the 10 governing body, except as may be otherwise provided by ordinance or 11 resolution; 12 (9) He shall have Have the right to prepare and introduce ordinances and resolutions 13 and take part in the discussions on all matters coming before the governing body, 14 but shall have no the manager may not vote; and 15 (10) The manager shall have such further Have other powers and duties as may be 16 prescribed by ordinance or resolution.
-17 No contract of the manager for the payment of money in excess of two hundred 18 dollar s, except for current necessities, shall be binding upon the first or second class 19 munic cipality unless the payment shall be approved by the governing body.
+1 bond is not required, provided the municipality has blanket coverage pursuant to § 3-5-2 14.
+3 Section 54.
+That § 9-10-15 be AMENDED: 4 9-10-15.
+The city manager shall have the following further powers and duties: 5 (1) He shall see See that the municipal laws and, ordinances, and resolutions are 6 enforced; 7 (2) He shall supervise Supervise the administration of the affairs of the first or second 8 class municipality; 9 He shall make such Make recommendations to the governing body concerning the (3) 10 affairs of the first or second class municipality as may seem to him desirable 11 prudent; He shall keep Keep the governing body advised of the financial condition and future 12 (4) 13 needs of the first or second class municipality; 14 He shall prepare and submit to the governing body an annual budget-not (5) 15 later than August first of each year on a date determined by the governing body 16 pursuant to §§ 9-21-34 and 9-21-34.1; 17 (6) He shall seeSee that all terms and conditions imposed in favor of the first or second 18 class municipality or its inhabitants in any contract or franchise to which the 19 municipality is a party are faithfully kept and performed; 20 (7) Except when the governing body may be considering his removal the manager shall 21 beBe entitled to be present and take part in discussions at all meetings of such the 22 governing body and its committees, and to take part in their discussions except 23 when the governing body is considering removal of the manager; 24 (8) He shall signSign all warrants for the payment of money, and the same shall which 25 warrants: 26 (a) Must be countersigned by the auditor finance officer, but no warrant shall; 27 and 28 May not be issued until the claim-therefor has been approved by the (b) 29 governing body, except as may be otherwise provided by ordinance or 30 resolution; 31 (9) He shall have Have the right to prepare and introduce ordinances and resolutions 32 and take part in the discussions on all matters coming before the governing body, 33 but shall have no the manager may not vote; and

+(10) The manager shall have such further Have other powers and duties as may be prescribed by ordinance or resolution.

+No contract of the manager for the payment of money in excess of two hundred dollars, except for current necessities, shall be binding upon the first or second class municipality unless the payment shall be approved by the governing body.